metaleap/gogen-dump/README.md

 - varints (`int`, `uint`, `uintptr`) always occupy 8 bytes regardless of native machine-word width
 - caution: no support for / preservation of shared-references! pointees are currently (de)serialized in-place, no 'address registry' is kept
 - caution: generated code imports and uses `unsafe` and thus assumes same endianness during serialization and deserialization — doesn't use `encoding/binary` or `reflect`
-- caution: no schema/structural versioning or sanity/length checks
+- caution: no explicit or gradual versioning or sanity/length checks

 So by and large, use-cases are limited to scenarios such as:
 - local cache files of expensive-to-(re)compute (non-sharing) structures (but where the absence or corruption of such files at worst only delays but won't break the system),
-- or IPC/RPC across processes/machines with identical endianness and where "schema version" will always be kept in sync (by means of architecture/ops discipline)
+- or IPC/RPC across processes/machines with identical endianness and where "schema" structure will always be kept in sync (by means of architecture/ops discipline)
-- any-and-all designs where endianness and `struct`ural sameness are guaranteed to remain equivalent between the serializing and deserializing parties and moments (or where a fallback mechanism is sensible and in place).
+- any-and-all designs where endianness and `struct`ural (not nominal) type identities are guaranteed to remain equivalent between the serializing and deserializing parties and moments-in-time (or where a fallback mechanism is sensible and in place).

 ## Supports all built-in primitive-type fields plus: